Fireworks

 The arguments against unregulated fireworks displays are well rehearsed and well known, particularly by owners of animals.
 They have become a pervasive source of distress and danger, leading to a significant increase in incidents related to personal injuries, property damage and alarming levels of noise pollution.
 Every year, during various celebrations, we witness numerous instances of firework-related accidents and as was the case in Dundee in November last year, we saw fireworks being used as weapons against the Police.

-I recommend you read this article written by Dr Kendra Coulter, a leading expert on animals and work, animal protection organisations and policy – also a fellow of the Oxford Centre for Animal Ethics and Member of the City of London’s Animal Welfare Advisory Committee.
+I recommend reading this article written by Dr Kendra Coulter, a leading expert on animals and work, animal protection organisations and policy – also a fellow of the Oxford Centre for Animal Ethics and Member of the City of London’s Animal Welfare Advisory Committee.
 She explains the precise risks of fireworks on wildlife and pets and the bizarre tradition of celebrating with methods which are known to cause serious and sometimes fatal harm.

 In previous House of Commons debates on this issue, there have also been cited concerns around the effects of fireworks on people with autism, PTSD, other sensory-triggered mental health issues, newborn babies as well as the proven problem of anti-social behaviour.
 Rachael Maskell, MP for York Central, even had to dodge a firework herself while out riding her bicycle in order to evade injury!